-We at Collège Jeanne-Sauvé believe in an integrated approach to using information and communication technology so that students learn to use their devices for a variety of authentic purposes.
-Our technology courses offer focused and specialized studies on relevant topics such as 3D modeling, architectural drafting, coding, multimedia production, and video game design.
-Key concepts for Microsoft Office applications such as Word, Excel and PowerPoint will be integrated into core classes to complement learning outcomes with relevant experiences.
+We at Collège Jeanne-Sauvé believe in an integrated approach to using information and communication technology so that students learn to use their devices for a variety of authentic productivity purposes.
+Our Technology courses offer focused and specialized studies on relevant topics as 3D modeling, architectural drafting, coding, multimedia production, and video game design.
+Key concepts for Microsoft Office applications such as Word, Excel and Powerpoint will be integrated to core classes to complement learning outcomes with relevant experiences.